Charitable Corporation: Collapse

 George Robinson was elected as Member of Parliament for Marlow, but soon after the whole financial edifice collapsed.
 In October 1731, Thomson and Robinson absconded, going off suddenly to France.
 Robinson was back by 25 November and appeared before the General Court of the Company.
-By 18 December, he was in hiding again because the Company would not supersede the Commission of bankruptcy against him.
+By 18 December, he was in hiding again because the company would not supersede the commission of bankruptcy against him.
 He had "seen fit to absent himself from the kingdom", according to William Goostry, his attorney.
 The bankruptcies of Robinson (called a banker and broker) and Thomson (called a merchant) were advertised on 26 October.

 The General Court of the Company appointed a committee to investigate, and this reported on the magnitude of the fraud committed against the company the following January.
 The accounts showed nearly £400,000 due from borrowers, but there were certificates only for £150,000, out of which £44,000 had unsigned certificates.
 However, less than £40,000 worth of goods were lodged in the warehouses as pledges.

 In Parliament

 The shareholders then petitioned Parliament in February 1733, and the House of Commons enquired at length into the matter.
-In March, an Act was passed to "encourage and compel George Robinson and John Thomson (sic) to appear ... and disclose the effects" of the Charitable Corporation.
-A Royal Proclamation was made on 17 March for apprehending Burroughs and Squire with a reward of £500 from the Treasury.
-The assignees in bankruptcy advertised a reward for those who would disclose his effects, reminding them of the penalty in that Act for not doing so.
+In March, an act was passed to "encourage and compel George Robinson and John Thomson (sic) to appear ... and disclose the effects" of the Charitable Corporation.
+A royal proclamation was made on 17 March for apprehending Burroughs and Squire with a reward of £500 from the Treasury.
+The assignees in bankruptcy advertised a reward for those who would disclose his effects, reminding them of the penalty in that act for not doing so.

-Parliament quickly passed an act to compel Robinson and Thomson to appear, or be guilty of a felony.
+Parliament quickly passed the Charitable Corporation Frauds Act 1731 (5 Geo.
+2. c.
+3) to compel Robinson and Thomson to appear, or be guilty of a felony.
 The Commons appointed a committee to investigate, and this produced a detailed report on the affair.
-At the end of the session, two further Acts were passed.
-One appointed commissioners to determine the rights of the shareholders and creditors; for the Charitable Corporation to appoint an assignee in bankruptcy in respect of Thomson and Robinson, and to compel John Thomson. the warehouse keeper's father to appear before the commissioners in England on pain of being declared a felon.
-The other required Sutton, Grant, Bond, Burroughs, Wooley and Warren to deliver particulars of their estates to the Barons of the Exchequer.
+At the end of the session, two further acts were passed.
+One, the Charitable Corporation (Claims and Disputes) Act 1731 (5 Geo.
+2. c.
+31) appointed commissioners to determine the rights of the shareholders and creditors; for the Charitable Corporation to appoint an assignee in bankruptcy in respect of Thomson and Robinson, and to compel John Thomson. the warehouse keeper's father to appear before the commissioners in England on pain of being declared a felon.
+The other, the Sir Robert Sutton, etc., Restrained from Going Abroad Act 1731 (5 Geo.
+2. c.
+32) required Sutton, Grant, Bond, Burroughs, Wooley and Warren to deliver particulars of their estates to the Barons of the Exchequer.
 William Squire was required to surrender himself and do the same, while Burroughs was committed to the Fleet Prison until he complied.
-All of them (except Squires) delivered inventories accordingly, and they were printed by order of the Commons Committee.
+All of them (except Squires) delivered inventories accordingly, and they were printed by order of the Commons committee.
 It is probable that Squire remained abroad, as no further reference to him occurs in the London Gazette.